dgamboa/web-sprint-challenge-build-a-web-api/README.md

 - [ ] Deploy the API to Heroku.
 - [ ] Configure the API to support environment variables.
-- [ ] Use middleware for validation of incoming data.
+- [x] Use middleware for validation of incoming data.

 ## Submission format

-- [ ] Submit via Codegrade by pushing commits to your `<firstName-lastName>` branch on Github.
+- [x] Submit via Codegrade by pushing commits to your `<firstName-lastName>` branch on Github.
-- [ ] Create a pull-request to merge `<firstName-lastName>` branch into main.
+- [x] Create a pull-request to merge `<firstName-lastName>` branch into main.
-- [ ] Check Codegrade for automated feedback.
+- [x] Check Codegrade for automated feedback.
-- [ ] Check Codegrade on Monday following the Sprint Challenge for reviewer feedback.
+- [x] Check Codegrade on Monday following the Sprint Challenge for reviewer feedback.
-- [ ] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.
+- [x] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. The core features of Node.js and Express and why they are useful.
+1. The core features of Node.js and Express and why they are useful. **Answer:**
-1. Understand and explain the use of Middleware.
+1. Understand and explain the use of Middleware. **Answer:**
-1. The basic principles of the REST architectural style.
+1. The basic principles of the REST architectural style. **Answer:**
-1. Understand and explain the use of Express Routers.
+1. Understand and explain the use of Express Routers. **Answer:**
-1. Describe tooling used to manually test the correctness of an API.
+1. Describe tooling used to manually test the correctness of an API. **Answer:**